What can you do here?

 Our Fall 2021 Fellows are exploring a wide array of interests, ranging from reducing pollution in space and adopting telemedicine in underserved communities to increasing access to justice through transparency in pricing and improving the patient experience through UX design.

-We’ve partnered with the office of Community Engagement and Inclusion, Barnard Alumnae, and the Francine A. LeFrak Foundation Center for Well-Being, on a Community Conversation about community building, resilience, and innovation on October 27 from 6-7pm EST. The conversation will be with Harlem and Washington Heights leaders who reimagined their businesses and nonprofit organizations during the pandemic.
-This virtual event is open to students, faculty, staff, and alumnae - participants are invited to engage in dialogue, working together to discover creative solutions to social justice issues and community-identified needs.
+We partnered with the office of Community Engagement and Inclusion, Barnard Alumnae, and the Francine A. LeFrak Foundation Center for Well-Being, on a Community Conversation about community building, resilience, and innovation on October 27 from 6-7pm EST. The conversation was held with Harlem and Washington Heights leaders who reimagined their businesses and nonprofit organizations during the pandemic.
+This virtual event invited participants to engage in dialogue, working together to discover creative solutions to social justice issues and community-identified needs.

 In summer 2021, nearly 100 high school women participated in our Pre-College Leadership in Action series.
 Over the course of four weeks, students worked in groups to investigate and explore social challenges and build creative, collaborative approaches to solving them.
 With support from Barnard's Zine Library team, students developed zines to share what they learned.
 Check them out!
 They cover topics including reproductive freedom, incarceration, body image, disparities in education, and more!